rexzai1992/photobooth-bolt-2/README.md

 - **Automatic Photo Capture:** Capture a series of **4 photos** with an integrated **countdown timer**.
 - **Filter Application:** Choose from various filters, including B&W and sepia, to enhance your photos.
 - **Photo Strip Generation:** Display captured photos in a vertical strip format and download them as a PNG file with a timestamp.
+- **Admin Dashboard:** Comprehensive admin interface for managing all generated photos with search, filter, download, and print capabilities.
+- **Database Storage:** All photos are automatically stored with metadata including season IDs, timestamps, and file information.

 ## 🛠 Tech Stack
 - **Frontend:** React (with Hooks, Context API)